Menu

 6. What training and experience do staff have for the additional support my child needs?

-The SENDCo has achieved the National SENDCo Award.
+Both the SENDCo and Deputy Headteacher have achieved the National SENDCo Award.
 The National SENDCo Award is a masters level course that is statutory for all SENDCos appointed newly to the role since September 2008.
 The SENDCo works closely with all colleagues to ensure that children identified as having Special Educational Needs and disabilities are receiving the best support available to achieve the best outcomes for each individual child.

 Special Educational Needs training and qualifications are not limited to the SENDCo alone.
 The school is committed to providing all staff with continued professional development and members of staff aim to attend courses where content matches current need within the school.
 Our staff are equipped to support pupils with a wide range of SEND having had experience or training in the following areas: